Russian Civil War

 The Bolsheviks initially consolidated control over most of the former empire.
-The Treaty of Brest-Litovsk was an emergency peace with the German Empire, who had captured vast swathes of the Russian Empire during the chaos of the revolution.
+The Treaty of Brest-Litovsk was an emergency peace with the German Empire, who had captured vast swathes of the Russian territory during the chaos of the revolution.
 In May 1918, the Czechoslovak Legion in Russia revolted in Siberia.
 In reaction, the Allies began their North Russian and Siberian interventions.
 That, combined with the creation of the Provisional All-Russian Government, saw the reduction of Bolshevik-controlled territory to most of European Russia and parts of Central Asia.
-In November, Alexander Kolchak launched a coup to take control of the Russian State, establishing a de facto military dictatorship.

-In 1919, the White Army launched several attacks from the east in March, the south in July, and west in October.
+In 1919, the White Army launched several offensives from the east in March, the south in July, and west in October.
 The advances were later checked by the Eastern Front counteroffensive, the Southern Front counteroffensive, and the defeat of the Northwestern Army.

-The White Movement also suffered greater losses after the Allies pulled back from northern and southern Russia.
-With the main base of the RSFSR secured, the Bolsheviks could now strike back, with a solid defensive position.
+By 1919, the White armies were in retreat and by the start of 1920 were defeated on all three fronts.
+Although the Bolsheviks were victorious, the territorial extent of the Russian state had been reduced, for many non-Russian ethnic groups had used the disarray to push for national independence.
+In March 1921, during a related war against Poland, the Peace of Riga was signed, splitting disputed territories in Belarus and Ukraine between the Republic of Poland on one side and Soviet Russia and Soviet Ukraine on the other.
+Soviet Russia invaded all the newly independent nations of the former empire or supported the Bolshevik and socialist forces there, although the success of such invasions was limited.
+Estonia, Latvia, and Lithuania all repelled Soviet invasions, Ukraine and Belarus were divided (as a result of the Polish–Soviet War), while Armenia, Azerbaijan and Georgia were occupied by the Red Army.
+By 1921, the Bolsheviks had defeated the national movements in Ukraine and the Caucasus, although anti-Bolshevik uprisings in Central Asia lasted until the late 1920s.

 The armies under Kolchak were eventually forced on a mass retreat eastward.
 Bolshevik forces advanced east, despite encountering resistance in Chita, Yakut and Mongolia.
-Soon the Red Army split the Don and Volunteer armies, forcing evacuations in Novorossiysk in March and the Crimea in November 1920.
-After that, anti-Bolshevik resistance was sporadic for several years until the collapse of the White Army in Yakutia in June 1923, but continued on in Central Asia and Khabarovsk Krai until 1934.
+Soon the Red Army split the Don and Volunteer armies, forcing evacuations in Novorossiysk in March and Crimea in November 1920.
+After that, fighting was sporadic until the war ended with the capture of Vladivostok in October 1922, but anti-Bolshevik resistance continued with the Muslim Basmachi movement in Central Asia and Khabarovsk Krai until 1934.
 There were an estimated 7 to 12 million casualties during the war, mostly civilians.

-Many pro-independence movements emerged after the break-up of the Russian Empire and fought in the war.
-Several parts of the former Russian Empire—Finland, Estonia, Latvia, Lithuania, and Poland—were established as sovereign states, with their own civil wars and wars of independence.
-The rest of the former Russian Empire was consolidated into the Soviet Union shortly afterwards.

 Background

-World War I
+From World War I to the Russian Revolution

-The Russian Empire fought in World War I from 1914 alongside France and the United Kingdom (Triple Entente) against Germany, Austria-Hungary and later the Ottoman Empire (Central Powers).
+The Russian Empire fought in World War I from 1914 alongside France and the United Kingdom (Triple Entente) against Germany, Austria-Hungary and the Ottoman Empire (Central Powers).

-February Revolution

-The February Revolution of 1917 resulted in the abdication of Nicholas II of Russia.
-As a result, the Russian Provisional Government was established, and soviets, elected councils of workers, soldiers, and peasants, were organized throughout the country, leading to a situation of dual power.
-Russia was proclaimed a republic in September of the same year.
+The February Revolution of 1917 resulted in the abdication of Emperor Nicholas II of Russia.
+As a result, the Russian Provisional Government formed by a coalition of centrist parties was established, and soviets, elected councils of workers, soldiers, and peasants, were organized throughout the country, leading to a situation of dual power.
+The Russian Republic was proclaimed in September of the same year.